alvesvaren/homeassistant-airmee/README.md

 This is still a work in progress and hasn't been tested that thoroughly.
 It is mostly "vibe-coded" so not sure how well it follows best practices for HA.

+It also uses reverse-engineered API endpoints without any public documentation so stuff might break if airmee changes their backend.

 ## Installation (using HACS)
 1. Add `https://github.com/alvesvaren/homeassistant-airmee` as a custom repository
 2. Search up airmee and install it